4 min read

 Her insights into human behavior and communication have had a lasting impact, leading to the development of the Satir Change Model.
 This model was first developed to understand and guide individuals and families through the process of change.
 However, Satir’s change model has also been adapted for organizational settings for a long time.

-In this article, we’ll go through the stages of the change model and see how people leaders can implement change in an organization.
+In this article, we’ll go through the stages of the change model and see how leaders can implement change in an organization.

 Table of Contents: